wagood/laralist/README.md

 * Laravel [Model Expires](https://github.com/maize-tech/laravel-model-expires) With this package you can add expiration date to any model and exclude expired models from queries.
 When needed, you could send a notification for expiring models.
 You can also set a deletion date for every model and automatically clean them up with a command.

 * [Modular](https://github.com/InterNACHI/modular) is a module system for Laravel applications.
 It uses Composer path repositories for autoloading, and Laravel package discovery for module initialization, and then provides minimal tooling to fill in any gaps.

+* Laravel [MongoDB](https://github.com/mongodb/laravel-mongodb) This package adds functionalities to the Eloquent model and Query builder for MongoDB, using the original Laravel API.
+This library extends the original Laravel classes, so it uses exactly the same methods. <!--mongodb-->

 * [Moonshine](https://moonshine-laravel.com/docs) is great for creating admin panels, MVPs, backoffice applications, and content management systems (CMS). <!-- admin, cms-->